Pink Receives Honor At BRIT Awards While Turning Heads In Bold Outfit

 According to BRIT Awards’ Twitter feed and the reaction of the fans, that’s exactly what she did.

-Reports are coming in of her breathtaking performance, the highlight of the night being her song “Just Give Me A Reason“, which saw a surprise accompaniment by Bastille’s lead singer, Dan Smith.
+Reports are coming in of her breathtaking performance, the highlight of the night being her song “Just Give Me A Reason,” which saw a surprise accompaniment by Bastille’s lead singer, Dan Smith.

 Pink walked into the ceremony in a great mood and probably walked out in an even better one after a fabulous performance.
 Even better she also walked away with an Outstanding Contribution To Music award.

-The great news comes on the heels of Pink’s announcement that her new single “Walk Me Home“ had released earlier today, as covered by Inquisitr.
+The great news comes on the heels of Pink’s announcement that her new single “Walk Me Home“ had released earlier today, as covered by the Inquisitr.
 Early reactions from her fan base show that it’s promising to be a popular song and is a bold new direction for Pink’s career.

 It’s also generated a great deal of buzz about the upcoming release of her newest album Hurts 2B Human, which is set to release sometime in April this year.

-The BRIT honorary award is likely a breath of fresh air for Pink following the disappointing results of the Grammy’s last week.
+The BRIT honorary award is likely a breath of fresh air for Pink following the disappointing results of the Grammys last week.
 Her latest album, Beautiful Trauma, was nominated for Best Pop Vocal Album.

 Unfortunately for Pink and her fans it lost to Ariana Grande’s album, Sweetener.